thatguyinoz/ssh_connect/README.md

 ./ssh-connect.sh
 ```

 The script will display a numbered list of available hosts, sorted by the most recently connected.
+Hosts that are already configured for passwordless login will be marked with a key icon (🔑).

 Enter the number corresponding to the host you wish to connect to and press Enter.

-A new terminal window will open with your SSH session.
-The original script will be ready to accept another command.
+If it's your first time connecting to a host, the script will offer to install one of your local public SSH keys (`~/.ssh/*.pub`) onto the remote server, enabling passwordless login for future sessions.

 ---